Office of CME

 The Charles R. Drew University Office of CME is dedicated to the pursuit and dissemination of knowledge in the medical and health sciences through education, research, and services to the public.
 We are committed to providing our students with the highest quality education.
 Our academic instruction is distinguished by high quality, innovative, patient-centered care.

-The CDU CME Mission is to provide excellent continuing medical education.
-At CDU, we place particular emphasis on primary care and research clusters focused on high impact problems in underserved and minority communities, including factors and conditions that influence healthcare disparities.
-The CDU CME program is geared to improve the physician’s ability to become health care team leaders implementing evidence-based medicine.
+Our mission is to provide excellent Continuing Medical Education (CME).
+At CDU, we place particular emphasis on primary care and research clusters focused on high impact problems in underserved and minority communities, including factors and conditions that influence health care disparities.
+The CDU CME Program is geared to improve the physician’s ability to become health care team leaders, implementing evidence-based medicine.
 Our continuing education uses the IOM and ACGME/ABMS core competencies as a basis for the content developed, to ensure we are meeting the needs of our learners.

 The Accreditation Council for Continuing Medical Education (ACCME) states “Continuing medical education consists of educational activities which serve to maintain, develop or increase the knowledge, skills and professional performance and relationships that a physician uses to provide for patients, the public or the profession.
 The content of CME is that body of knowledge and skills generally recognized and accepted by the profession as within the basic medical sciences, the discipline of clinical medicine and the provision of health care to the public.”
 Continuing education of health professionals was stated in the first section of senate bill 1026 (1973) in the state of California authorization for the Charles R. Drew Postgraduate Medical School.